wrode/Blog/_posts/2016-05-29-Blockchain.md

     A Blockchain is a decentralized database that carries out transactions based on a predefined protocol.

-There, know you know that.
+There, now you know that.
 The problem is, if you are like most people this sentence wasn´t very helpful.

 In some circles, Blockchain is so hot right now, it´s the talk of the town.
-But even though there is a lot of discussion about Blockchain technology, not that many people actually understand what this thing is.
+But even though there is a lot of discussion about Blockchain technology, few people actually understand what this thing is.
 Or more importantly - what it can become.

 Most explanations of blockchain are full of IT jargon.
 So unless you know IT, the explanations don´t really help.
 In this post I try to explain blockchain without the IT part, and why it is such a big deal.

 ### Agreement

 Agreement is nice.
 Whether its agreeing about the best football team, what cheese tastes good or which political candidate will make a country great again.
 If you take a step back and look, different types of agreements exist everywhere.
 It´s not only the explicit agreements you might have in a conversation.
-The very fact and are able to communicate abstract ideas with  another person is based on an agreement about the meaning of the words being spoken.
+The very fact that you are able to communicate abstract ideas with  another person is based on an agreement about the meaning of the words being spoken.

 ![Cheese tastes good]({{ site.url }}/assets/images/CheeseTastesGood.jpg)